reuelsc/SCCMDocs.pt-br/sccm/core/clients/manage/asset-intelligence/configuring-asset-intelligence.md

 7. Clique em **OK** para habilitar as classes de relatório de inventário de hardware do Asset Intelligence selecionadas.

-###  <a name="a-namebkmkinstallassetintelligencesynchronizationpointa-install-an-asset-intelligence-synchronization-point"></a><a name="BKMK_InstallAssetIntelligenceSynchronizationPoint"></a> Instalar um ponto de sincronização do Asset Intelligence
+###  <a name="a-namebkmkinstallassetintelligencesynchronizationpointa-install-an-asset-intelligence-synchronization-point"></a><a name="BKMK_InstallAssetIntelligenceSynchronizationPoint"></a> Install an Asset Intelligence Synchronization Point
  Use o procedimento a seguir para instalar uma função do sistema de sites do ponto de sincronização do Asset Intelligence.

 ##### <a name="to-install-an-asset-intelligence-synchronization-point-site-system-role"></a>Para instalar uma função do sistema de sites do ponto de sincronização do Asset Intelligence